Back to Rotor Kite Information

 very tight, it will tighten up in the next few steps.

-At this time also mark the ripstop before the ripstop wraps around the spars
+At this time also mark the ripstop with the half and quarter you made on the

 On the wider 'ear' oval draw a pencil line across the short axis, from the